* This is the Consumer Version. *

 Other questions include whether women use hygiene sprays or other products that may irritate the genital area and whether women have any conditions that can increase the risk of having a vaginal discharge.

-The physical examination focuses on the pelvic examination (see Gynecologic Examination).
+The physical examination focuses on the pelvic examination (see page Gynecologic Examination).

 Some Causes and Features of a Vaginal Discharge